In English, my name is pronounced DAR-sha narv-EYES. In Spanish, it’s pronounced the way it looks, Darcia Narváez.

 My Films: My recent short films to help open up our imaginations include Breaking the Cycle, The Evolved Nest, and Reimagining Humanity (2-minute trailer).

-My Websites (blog essays, podcasts, videos, educational materials, downloadable papers): I host the webpage EvolvedNest.org and serve as president of KindredWorld.org.
+My Websites: Read my blog essays, podcasts, videos, educational materials for the Evolved Nest at Kindred Magazine.
+I co-founded the Evolved Nest Initiative found at EvolvedNest.org and serve as president of KindredWorld.org.
 More information can be found at DarciaNarvaez.com and my University of Notre Dame faculty website.

 Youtube: Evolved Nest Initiative, DarciaNarvaez